-In Spain, the last decade has seen a high level of investment in city infrastructure, from skyscrapers to the AVE, a high-speed train that connects Madrid with other major Spanish cities such as Barcelona and Valencia in less than four hours.
+In Spain, the last decade has seen a high level of investment in city infrastructure.
+From skyscrapers to the AVE, which is a high-speed train that connects Madrid with other major Spanish cities such as Barcelona and Valencia in less than four hours.

 Many Madrilenians are not originally from Madrid, which makes the city open and welcoming for those who come here.

-For the last fifty years, Salamanca has been an area of residential, business, diplomatic and especially commercial use, since it is one of the most important fashion areas in Madrid.
+For the last fifty years, Salamanca has blossomed into a great residential area with swirls or business, diplomacy, and commercial use seeing as it is the most important areas for fashion in Madrid.

 What can you do in Salamanca?